 Like an octopus INEQUALITY is an animal with no eyes, even if its devastating may be seen by everyone.
 Their poisoned tentacles reach millions of people in the world slow and painfully in a way that could not be identified as poverty, but there negative impact on adults and children could be equated to it.

 Half of the world wealth is in the hands of 1% of the total population; the other part, 99% lives with the rest.
 A study done by Oxfam reveals that if this situation persists, the European Union would face 146 millions vulnerable people by 2025.
 Just in Spain the forecast it´s of 20 millions people, almost 42% of the total population.
 In Africa six countries are among the top 10 most unequal in the world.

-Let´s see it in practical terms: economic growth cannot be achieved if there is s growing inequality underlying and as a direct consequence of a substantial fall down in consumption, one important engine of growth.
+Economic growth cannot be achieved if there is s growing inequality underlying and as a direct consequence of a substantial fall down in consumption, another important engine of growth.
 This is what Robert Reich named the “virtuous circle”: prosperity generates more prosperity: indeed productivity grows, wages increase, workers buy more, companies hire more, tax revenues increase, government invests more, workers are better educated, finally economy is expanded.

 How many more “Lehman& Brothers” do we need to understand that the financial world needs tremendous changes in order to reduce inequality?
 How many kids need to be condemned to poverty?
 How many more people need to see their life’s sink by unemployment and lack of access to health and education?

 Let´s act now, by raising awareness among leaders and international financial organizations of the need for an effective global strategy, embracing joint action as the only path to get through this relentless octopus named Inequality.